Photography from Minneapolis

 May 1–31, 2020 Minneapolis

-May 2020 in Minneapolis was defined by an unprecedented wave of civic outrage, direct action, and collective grief following the murder of George Floyd by a Minneapolis police officer on May 25, 2020.
+May 2020 in Minneapolis was defined by an unprecedented wave of unrest and collective grief following the murder of George Floyd by Minneapolis police officers on May 25, 2020.
 Within hours of video of Floyd’s death spreading widely, thousands of residents gathered in south Minneapolis and transformed public space into sites of protest and memorialization.
 What began as impromptu demonstrations rapidly escalated into sustained mass protests that drew international attention to systemic racism and police brutality.

 Key dates